I2 Fund - Industry Innovation Program

 The goal is successful commercialization, industry growth, jobs, and economic impact for the Province of BC.
 I2 funding repayments commence the earlier of: four years after disbursement; or when the company achieves commercialization generally defined as significant product/service revenues, revenues from licensing the technology, or the company achieves a significant financial milestone.

 Royalty agreement.
 A royalty obligation is added to Genome BC funding.
 The royalty agreement is structured so that Genome BC receives a low, single-digit royalty payment if the technology financed results in significant commercialization revenue.
 The cumulative royalty payments are normally capped at 2X the amount of the I2 funding.
-However, early repayment of the I2 Fund loan within three years of disbursement will trigger reduction of the royalty cap to 1x.
+However, early repayment of the I2 Fund loan within four years of disbursement will trigger reduction of the royalty cap to 1x.

 Director, Industry Innovation Programs